OpenConceptConsulting/AccessibleBusinessHub/index.md

 * List of the local phone numbers in case of emergency.
 Include key people to inform them of your change of circumstances.
 * Set up your smart phone emergency texting group.

+** How to Submit Links**
-Feel free to submit suggestions of [resources to be included by clicking this Link](https://forms.gle/3JZ7YK95zMHABh2s9).
-Our team will vet your suggestions and add them to the master document.
+* Feel free to submit suggestions of [resources to be included by clicking this Link](https://forms.gle/3JZ7YK95zMHABh2s9).
+* Our team will vet your suggestions.
+* New links will be added to the master document.